Home CBD THC Percentage Chart: Does THC Percentage Matter?

 Does a Higher THC Percentage Mean Better Quality?

 The psychoactive substance THC is what gives marijuana users a blissful high.
 Many customers think a product with a higher THC content is of a higher caliber.
-But this presumption might be false.
+But this presumption might be false due to the following reasons:

 A variety of cannabinoids and terpenes in balance are frequently found in high-quality cannabis products.
 The entourage effect describes how these substances collaborate to produce a desired effect.